Life in Torridge has so much to offer – amazing beaches, great surf, spectacular countryside and fantastic people.

-Inspired by these groundbreaking images The Burton would like to help a new generation of photographers.
+Inspired by these groundbreaking images the Burton at Bideford would like to help a new generation of photographers.
 You don’t need any high-flying equipment or even need to think of yourself as artistic.

 We’re looking for people to be involved in a 12 month photography project from March 2018 until February 2019, giving you and your lens a voice.
 We want people to talk about the work you’re showing them, to help them understand where your head’s at.

 We have places for 12 people aged 13 – 19 who want to join our project.

 We are offering:

 - A visit to Tate Modern in London to check out some of the latest art, meet senior curators who put on the shows, and get a behind the scenes introduction to the world of contemporary art.